New students: welcome to Durham University!

 - See our instructions for registering on the network (so you know what to expect)

-Help is available, you just need to book a ‘Get online’ appointment: we'll be publishing the dates, times and locations of the next surgeries here soon.
+Help is available, you just need to book a ‘Get online’ appointment, which you can do here:

 When you come for your appointment, bring your device with you and our friendly IT staff will help you get online!